-- Array stores (in Java bytecodes IASTORE, LASTORE, FASTORE, DASTORE, AASTORE, BASTORE, CASTORE, SASTORE) - Field stores (in Java bytecodes PUTSTATIC, PUTFIELD) - Method calls (in Java bytecodes IOIDIMILE, IOIDIMILE, INVOKESPECIAL, INVOKESTATIC, INVOKEINTERFACE) - Synchronization (in Java bytecodes MONITORENTER, MONITOREXIT)
+- Array stores (in Java bytecodes IASTORE, LASTORE, FASTORE, - DASTORE, AASTORE, BASTORE, CASTORE, SASTORE) - Field stores (in Java bytecodes PUTSTATIC, PUTFIELD) - Method calls (in Java bytecodes INVOKEVIRTUAL, INVOKESPECIAL, INVOKESTATIC, INVOKEINTERFACE) - Synchronization (in Java bytecodes MONITORENTER, MONITOREXIT)

-Within the graph a frame state is represented as a node that is attached to the instruction that caused it to be generated using a control dependency (see Figure ??).
+Within the graph a frame state is represented as a node that is attached to the instruction that caused it to be generated using a control dependency (see Figure 9).
 Frame states also have data dependencies on the contents of the state: the local variables and the expression stack.

 The frame state at the method beginning does not have to be explicitly in the graph, because it can always be reconstructed at a later stage.
-We save the frame state at control flow merges if there is at least one frame state on any control flow path between a node and its immediate dominator.
+We save the frame state at control flow merges if there is at least one frame state on any control flow path after the immediate dominator.